fss18/al_tmc_aws_terraform/README.rst

 2. Apply the terraform template and wait until the Threat Manager appliance launched

-3. Identify the public / external IP from the Terraform state or directly from AWS console
+3. Identify the internal / external IP from the Terraform state or directly from AWS console

 4. open HTTP://external-ip  (or HTTP://internal-ip)